davidgrobertson/SMDR/README.txt

           SMDR_Melectron_EXPT;      /* Pole mass */
           SMDR_Melectron_EXPT_UNC;

-   At present these are set to values from the 2019 update to the 2018 Review of Particle Proerties.
+   At present these are set to values from the 2025 update to the Review of Particle Properties.
 Their values can be changed at run time, or updated in the file

           smdr_pdg.h.